 What is the risk of a lack of power from the power supply?

-- System instability : If the power supply is not sufficient to power all PC components, this can lead to instabilities such as system crashes, unexpected reboots or hardware errors.
+- System instability : If the power supply is not sufficient to power all PC components, this can lead to instabilities such as system crashes, unexpected reboots or Hardware errors.

 - Overheating : When the power supply is unable to deliver sufficient power, some components may operate at unstable voltages, causing the computer to overheat.